 Aruba doesn't require travel insurance for entry, but it's strongly recommended.
-US health insurance, including Medicare, isn't accepted in Aruba, so medical emergencies are paid out of pocket.
+US health insurance, including Medicare, isn't accepted in Aruba — medical emergencies are paid out of pocket by visitors.

 Water sports are everywhere.
 Jet skiing, parasailing, snorkeling, ATV tours, and kitesurfing are popular and can lead to injuries.